tildesarecool/SteamZipper/README.md

 As for permissions to run PS1 files in general that's between you and your PC administrator.

-If I polish it more (and add an ascii art based logo, obviously) I might try and make a "package" for use with PSGallery etc. That might be far off.
+If I polish it more (and add an ascii art based logo, obviously) I might try and make a "package" for use with PSGallery etc. That is definitely far off.

 ### Feature Wishlist